Octops/gameserver-ingress-controller/README.md

 ```

 # Clean up and GameServer Lifecycle
-Every resource created by the octops ingress controller is attached to the gameserver itself.
-That means, when a gameserver is deleted from the cluster all its dependencies will be cleaned up by the Kubernetes garbage collector.
+Every resource created by the Octops controller is attached to the game server itself.
+That means, when a game server is deleted from the cluster all its dependencies will be cleaned up by the Kubernetes garbage collector.

 **Manual deletion of services and ingresses is not required by the operator of the cluster.**

-# Deploy the Gameserver Ingress Controller
+# Deploy the Octops Controller

 Deploy the controller running:
 ```bash